Frankgu3528/Frankgu3528.github.io/_pages/about.md

 I'm also interested in building AI applications and expanding my research into other modalities, such as vision and sequential data.

 # 🔥 News
+- *2024.12*: &nbsp; Submitted a new co-first author paper to ACL Rolling Review!
 - *2024.11*: &nbsp; I am going to present our work in-person at Miami, FL on EMNLP conference!
 - *2024.10*: &nbsp; New first-author paper “TAIL: A Toolkit for Automatic and Realistic Long-Context Large Language Model Evaluation" has been accepted by EMNLP 2024 (Demo Track).
 - *2024.07*: &nbsp; Start as a visiting student at Yale University, working with [Arman Cohan](https://armancohan.com/)!